wp-plugins/easy-testimonials/readme.txt

 5. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.7.4 =
+* Feature: adds Captcha to Front End Testimonial Submission.
+* Update: add more classes to output to allow more control with CSS, such as client and position.
+* Fix: address undefined index notice in sidebar widget.

 = 1.7.3 =
 * Update: adds option to apply The Content filter to Testimonial output.